 The University of the Cumberlands is proud to announce it is preparing to launch a Doctor of Physical Therapy Program with classes beginning in January 2023 (click here for accreditation information).

-Physical therapists are licensed health care professionals that help people of all abilities and ages improve their ability to move, manage musculoskeletal pain, and function in their daily lives.
+Physical therapists are licensed health care professionals that help people of all abilities and ages improve their ability to move, manage neuromusculoskeletal pain and chronic health conditions, and function in their daily lives.
 A Doctor of Physical Therapy (DPT) Program is a rigorous professional graduate program that includes training in all areas of physical therapist practice and prepares students to be eligible for the physical therapy license examination.

 - What is a Physical Therapist?

 - Why Should You Earn a Doctorate in Physical Therapy?